SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Human Mobility_New.md

 <a href="https://www.sciencedirect.com/science/article/pii/S0968090X20308524"><img style="float: left" src="https://songhuahu-umd.github.io/images/FF11.png" width="300" hspace="20"></a>
-> Using location data of over 150 million monthly active mobile devices in the US, we successfully measures how human mobility change during the COVID-19 pandemic using three metrics: average number of trips per person; average person-miles traveled; and percentage of residents staying home.
-The mobility informatics are analyzed daily and made available to the public via an [online platform](https://data.covid.umd.edu/).
+> Using location data of over 150 million monthly active mobile devices in the US, we successfully measures how human mobility change during the COVID-19 pandemic using three metrics: average number of trips per person, average person-miles traveled, and percentage of residents staying home.
+The mobility informatics are analyzed daily and made publicly available via an [online platform](https://data.covid.umd.edu/).

 ---

 ### Traffic Camera Footage
 Traffic cameras have been installed by local DOT over the world to help monitor traffic flow and capture traffic violation.
 These cameras contain rich visual information on vehicle, pedestrian, and road infrastructure.
-My research have demonstrated its strong capability in traffic flow monitoring, traffic emission estimation, and environmental justice:
+My research have involved them into traffic flow monitoring, traffic emission estimation, and environmental justice:

 <img style="float: left" src="https://songhuahu-umd.github.io/images/camera0.gif" width="300" hspace="10">

-> By scraping traffic footage from over 800 cameras in New York City, we reconstruct a citywide bottom-up emission model to quantify pedestrian exposure to traffic emission considering potential environmental justice.
+> By scraping traffic footage from over 800 cameras in New York, we reconstruct a citywide bottom-up emission model to quantify pedestrian exposure to traffic emission considering potential environmental justice.
-Via cutting-edge object detection, tracking, and segmentation method, we extract detailed traffic flow information (speed, volume, density, etc.), pedestrian volume, and over 3000 vehicle modes and types from camera footage.
-These details are validated via free floating cars and roadside sensors
+Via cutting-edge object detection, tracking, and segmentation method, we extract detailed traffic flow information, pedestrian volume, and over 3000 vehicle modes from camera footage.
+Extracted information provide more accurate and detailed inputs for both micro and macro traffic emission models.

 ---

-### Social Media
+### Social Media Text
 Crowdsourced social attitude, sentiment and perception.

 ## Related Publications